 Yang W, Kouyos R., Scherrer A, et al. Assessing the paradox between transmitted and acquired HIV type 1 drug resistance mutations in the Swiss HIV cohort study from 1998 to 2012.
 J Infect Dis.
 2015;212:28-38.

-Young , Fransen S, Greenberg KS, et al. Transmission of integrase strand-transfer inhibitor multidrug-resistant HIV-1: case report and response to raltegravir-containing antiretroviral therapy.
-Antivir Ther 2011;16:253-6.
+Young, Fransen S, Greenberg KS, et al. Transmission of integrase strand-transfer inhibitor multidrug-resistant HIV-1: case report and response to raltegravir-containing antiretroviral therapy.
+Antivir Ther.
+2011;16:253-256.

 Misra K, Jamie Huang J, Daskalakis DC, Udeagu CC.
 Impact of PrEP on drug resistance and acute HIV infection, New York City, 2015-2017.
-Conference on Retroviruses and Opportunistic Infections (CROI).
+Program and abstracts of the 2019 Conference on Retroviruses and Opportunistic Infections.
 March 4-7, 2019.
 Seattle.
 Abstract 107.

 Yang D, Lai J, Cal S, et al. HIV resistance-associated mutations observed in cell-associated DNA sequencing assay.
-Conference on Retroviruses and Opportunistic Infections.
+Program and abstracts of the 2019 Conference on Retroviruses and Opportunistic Infections.
 May 4-7, 2019.
 Seattle, WA.
 Abstract 543.

 Pair up with one of the Academy's experienced and credentialed providers for one-on-one guidance.
 No matter where you are on your journey, an Academy Mentor can help you reach your personal goals.